CephalofairGames/frosthaven-faq/index.md

 **Can I teleport over gaps between room tiles?
 If so, how do I measure the distance?
 There's no hexes to count.** Yes, as long as the destination tile is revealed, and the map tiles aren't free-floating (see below).
 The gap area between rooms is considered part of the wall.
 You can use extra corridor overlays to measure the distance, if it's not apparent.

 **Can I teleport to a revealed room tile that is totally disconnected from other room tiles?** Completely disconnected room tiles are an unmeasurable distance apart.
 Only teleports that ignore distance would work in these cases.
-(For an example of a scenario with this kind of layout, see Scenario [o]24[/o].)
+(For an example of a scenario with this kind of layout, see Scenario <span class="hidden">24</span>.)

 **Can I Push and Pull with the same attack?** Yes, but note that all Pushes are combined together and all Pulls are combined together into the final Push and/or Pull.
 You must fully complete one before you perform the other.
 Yes, this can make an enemy take damage from the same hazardous terrain hex twice.